vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 ## Step 1: Deploy the sidecar *rsync* server-side container

-In order to access the Prometheus TSDB snapshots using *rsnyc*, it will be necessary to deploy an *rsync* server with a minimal configuration.
+In order to access the Prometheus TSDB snapshots using *rsync*, it will be necessary to deploy an *rsync* server with a minimal configuration.

 You can use the following Jsonnet snippet to add that sidecar container: